 - Understand the unique qualities and attributes of a place and how the community values it.
-This includes the physical environment, the built form, its history, culture as well as the community's aspirations for the future. - Acknowledge placemaking as an essential vehicle for the realisation of multiple Council and community goals and for integration as a guiding principle within relevant Council business operations / divisions. - Include placemaking and public art principles in the design and management of physical improvements within the public realm where appropriate, practicable, and enabled by budget. - Encourage collaboration with the community to develop placemaking initiatives, public art and engaging activities in public places that improve the quality of life for residents and the experience of visitors. - Assign Council's Placemaking and Public Art Reference Group as the responsible party for identifying, assessing and implementing placemaking and public art opportunities within Council's influence.
+This includes the physical environment, the built form, its history, culture as well as the community's aspirations for the future. - Acknowledge placemaking as an essential vehicle for the realisation of multiple Council and community goals and for integration as a guiding principle within relevant Council business operations / divisions. - Include placemaking and public art principles in the design and management of physical improvements within the public realm where appropriate, practicable, and enabled by budget. - Encourage collaboration with the community to develop placemaking initiatives, public art and engaging activities in public places that improve the quality of life for residents and the experience of visitors. - Assign Council's Placemaking and Public Art Reference Group as the responsible party for identifying, assessing and guiding implementation of placemaking and public art opportunities in collaboration with relevant project teams.

-Policy Objective
+2 Policy Objective

-This Policy sets a commitment to preserve our community values, enhance our quality of life and to strengthen our unique identity through Placemaking and Public Art.
+This Policy sets a commitment to preserve our community values, enhance our quality of life and to strengthen our unique identity through placemaking and public art.